 Do you guarantee your products?

 Our dreamware is intended to give enjoyment for a lifetime.
 Provided you have lovingly cared for it, we will stand behind our product 100% and will cheerfully replace any utensil that has failed due to defect in material or workmanship.
 Just send us a note and and a picture of the defective utensil and we will replace it.

-Most of the time, orders take about 1-2 weeks to fill and ship off.
+Most of the time, in stock items take about 1-2 weeks to fill and ship off.
 Made to order items, like our hand carved dreamware, generally takes 3-4 weeks to ship, but current processing time is posted on the front page of our site, near the bottom of the page.
 Large orders and specialty items may take a bit longer, some orders may go out much quicker.
 If you need your order by a certain date, please let us know and we'll do our best!
 We are usually able to accommodate rush order needs if we are aware of them.

 We love custom orders.
 Just send us an email at firstname.lastname@example.org with your ideas.
 Payment in full is due before work commences.

 We are not currently accepting new wholesale accounts.

 What payment options will I have at checkout?